 - The Beatles, or the "Bee-attles" comes up again as classical music in the new series episode "42".
 This was a Call Back to the same joke being made by a character from the future during the Hartnell Era, when the Beatles were still around.

-- The Shakespeare Code had a few Harry Potter references, including one to the final book which came out that year, and "Expelliarmus!" turns out to be key to defeating the Monster of the Week (admittedly this was because the preceding word was hard to rhyme).
-Unfortunately, the writers apparently forgot Martha was actually from a year ahead of the episode's air date, so it seems pretty odd that she hadn't read Deathly Hallows.
+- The Shakespeare Code had a few Harry Potter references, including one to the final book which came out the same month the episode aired, and "Expelliarmus!" turns out to be key to defeating the Monster of the Week (admittedly this was because the preceding word was hard to rhyme).

 - The End of Time made a few Anvilicious nods towards Barack Obama's proposed economic reform.
 Also, "Fear Her" had a background gag to then-current The X Factor winner Shayne Ward's greatest hits.

 - When the Master returned in the new series, he was updated into a murderous pop culture junkie.
-He is shown watching an episode of Teletubbies (supposedly a Shout Out to the original series where he watches an episode of The Clangers) and has pop music played when he releases the Tochlafane to decimate the Earth's population (Voodoo Child, by Rogue Traders) and at the start of season 3's finale whilst he is wheeling the Doctor around on a wheelchair (I Can't Decide by the Scissor Sisters).
+He is shown watching an episode of Teletubbies (supposedly a Shout-Out to the original series where he watches an episode of The Clangers) and has pop music played when he releases the Toclafane to decimate the Earth's population (Voodoo Child, by Rogue Traders) and at the start of Series 3's finale whilst he is wheeling the Doctor around on a wheelchair (I Can't Decide by the Scissor Sisters).
 However, this falls more into Soundtrack Dissonance territory just to show how much of a maniac the Master is.

-- In an episode of Power Rangers Dino Thunder Ethan and Devin are playing a painfully bad Expy of Yu Gi Oh, it screams of this trope.
+- An episode of Power Rangers Dino Thunder where Ethan and Devin are playing a painfully bad Expy of Yu-Gi-Oh!, screams of this trope.

 - Plenty of Progressive Rock supergroups of The Seventies, faced with negative press over their "irrelevance" in the age of punk rock/new wave, sported '80s Hair, streamlined their images and musical styles, made hip music videos, and added high-tech synths to their sound in an attempt to keep up with the times.
 Some failed (Gentle Giant, Jethro Tull, Emerson, Lake & Palmer, Kansas, The Who), and some succeeded (Yes, Genesis, Rush, King Crimson).
-This, however, led earlier fans to revolt against the new sounds and styles.
+Either way, the bands' earlier fans tended to revolt against the new sounds and styles.

 - For the same reason, KISS ditched their trademark facepaint and costumes in the '80s for a glam look.
 They've since gone back to their classic style with the album Psycho Circus.